 Whether you're exercising in the gym, hiking on a trail, or walking round the block, a stainless steel water bottle can give you water whenever you need it during your daily activities.
 Find a bottle with a strong handle that will help you hold it securely without slipping when moving around.
 There are different kinds of tops for active people, like a flip-top you can open with your mouth, a flexible straw, and a wide opening.
 All of these tops let you drink water without it dripping and without any leaks or spills.
 Pick a bottle that suits you best and start drinking more water.

 Pre-Hydrate, Exercise, Rehydrate & Repeat

-You should also be careful in choosing the right sports drink for your needs.
+You should also carefully choose the right sports drink for your needs.
 According to familydoctor.org, "They are often high in calories from added sugar and may contain high levels of sodium . . .
-If you drink the entire bottle, you may need to double or triple the amounts given on the nutrition facts label."
-They also point out that some sports drinks contain caffeine, which may have a diuretic effect on the body, causing frequent urination which means more fluids to replace.
+If you drink the entire bottle, you may need to double or triple the amounts on the nutrition facts label."
+They also point out that some sports drinks contain caffeine, which may have a diuretic effect on the body, causing frequent urination, which means more fluids to replace.

 With the combination of a weekly fitness routine and plenty of muscle hydration, you can achieve all your fitness goals!